Skip to main content

 }

-• name - optional parameter, allows you to override the name of the scraper to which the sessions belong, by default it is equal to the name of the scraper in which the initialization takes place
+• name - an optional parameter, allows you to redefine the name of the scraper to which the sessions belong, by default it is equal to the name of the scraper in which the initialization occurs

-• domain - optional parameter, specifies to search for sessions among all saved for this scraper (if the value is not set), or only for a specific domain (you need to specify the domain with a dot in front, for example .site.com)
+• domain - an optional parameter, indicates to look for sessions among all saved for this scraper (if the value is not set), or only for a specific domain (you need to specify the domain with a dot in front, for example .site.com)

 There are several functions for working with sessions: